Donald Watson, together with some others, founded The Vegan Society in 1944. Here my entry on Watson from the Cultural Encyclopedia of Vegetarianism:

-5. It’s interesting that de Boo says that we need to be “non-judgemental” when the Society has, throughout the on line discussion of this matter, been characterizing vegans who promote veganism as a moral baseline in all sorts of ad hoiminem ways.
+5. It’s interesting that de Boo says that we need to be “non-judgemental” when the Society has, throughout the online discussion of this matter, been characterizing vegans who promote veganism as a moral baseline in all sorts of ad hominem ways.

 de Boo states: